Jump to section

 1. Direct economic value generated and distributed (EVG&D), on an accruals basis, covering the basic components for the organization’s global operations, ideally split out by:

-1. Revenues
+a.
+Revenues

-2. Operating costs
+b.
+Operating costs

-3. Employee wages and benefits
+c.
+Employee wages and benefits

-4. Payments to providers of capital
+d.
+Payments to providers of capital

-5. Payments to government
+e.
+Payments to government

-6. Community investment
+f.
+Community investment

 2. Financial assistance received from the government: total monetary value of financial assistance received by the organization from any government during the reporting period.